Homepage > Journal > Jakob Nielsen's heuristics — part 1

 Mistakes

-Mistakes are a heavier caliber of errors.
-They appear when the user's goal is not appropriate for the problem or task they’re currently performing.
-The most common reason is usually incorrect or insufficient information to complete the task.
-But designers have a potentially significant impact on reducing these types of errors.
+Mistakes are a higher-caliber error.
+They appear when the user's goal is inappropriate for the problem or task they're currently performing.
+The most common reason is usually incorrect or insufficient information needed to complete a task.
+However, designers can potentially significantly reduce these types of errors.

 A practical example of a mistake is correcting the contact form details in the wrong field.

 Let's imagine the system displays an error message in the data but does not provide information about the reason for the error.
-After the first data check, the desperate user will probably start to come up with a new date or phone number format.
+After the first data check, the desperate user will probably start to think of a new date or phone number format.

-The whole problem stems from an inadequate way of informing the user on how to complete the form.
+The whole problem stems from an inadequate way of informing the user how to complete the form; hence, they make errors.
+Error messages can counter this problem, provided that they are clearly designed and tell the user exactly where and what the problem is.

 How to avoid mistakes?

-• First of all, user research should be conducted – errors may result from the designer not understanding how users think about performing a given task.
+• First of all, user research should be conducted — errors may result from the designer not understanding how users think about performing a given task.
 As a result, they design a flow adapted to their own ideas.
-Having the right knowledge about the user helps match the tool more accurately to the user's perspective.
+Proper knowledge about the user helps match the tool more accurately to the user's perspective.

-• Secondly, generally accepted conventions in design should be used – remember that our users spend most of their time on other websites (Jacob’s Law).
-This means that we can (and even must!), by using general standards, help users understand how our platform works.
+• Secondly, generally accepted conventions in design should be used — remember that your users spend most of their time on other websites (Jacob's Law).
+This means that you can (and even must!), by using general standards, help users understand how your platform works.

-• We should communicate how to use the system correctly.
-If we clearly show how the elements of our platform function (e.g., we need to inform about the correct date format/phone number, etc.), users won’t make mistakes, and their correction won’t be frustrating for them.
+• You should communicate how to use the system correctly.
+If you clearly show how the elements of your platform function (e.g., you need to inform about the correct date format/phone number, etc.), users won't make mistakes, and their correction won't be frustrating for them.

 Are you looking for an experienced UX agency?